gbif/model-material/nmnh-smithsonian/README.md

 4. Not exactly sure where to map data about sample type?
 We keep a primary, secondary, tertiary hierarchical vocabulary along with a verbatim value for sample type.
 We are not sure how to map that information.
 Mapped it to material_entity_type.

 5. It wasn’t completely clear if occurrence table recorded_by field is equivalent to collector.
 We have imbedded collector into that field but also included agent and agent_role records for Collector associated with event records.

+6. We have a field for archipelago in our db but that was missing in location table.
+Where would you suggest that data go?